Codes & Standards - Subscribe

 b) CSA B659, Inclusive design for an aging population; and

-c)the adoption, CAN/CSA-ISO IWA 18, Framework for integrated community-based life-long health and care services in aged societies.
+c) CAN/CSA-ISO IWA 18, Framework for integrated community-based life-long health and care services in aged societies.

 This Standard has been developed in compliance with Standards Council of Canada requirements for National Standards of Canada.
 It has been published as a National Standard of Canada by CSA Group.

 This Standard contains minimum requirements based on adult dimensions.
-Dimensions are given in SI (metric) units (typically in millimetres) and, where converted from foot/ pound (imperial) units, have been rounded off with respect to critical dimensions.
+Where converted from non-SI units, values have been rounded off with respect to critical dimensions.

 Figures are not to scale.
-If there is any difference between the text and figure (where provided), the text shall take precedence.
+If there is any difference between the text and a figure (where provided), the text shall take precedence.

-Annex E contains references for accessible outdoor recreational environments, to supplement the information and guidance provided in Annex D.
+Annex E contains references for accessible outdoor recreational environments to supplement the information and guidance provided in Annex D.

-In this Standard, shall is used to express a requirement, i.e., a provision that the user is obliged to satisfy in order to comply with the standard; should is used to express a recommendation or that which s advised but not required; and may is used to express an option or that which is permissible within the limits of the standard.
+In this Standard, shall is used to express a requirement, i.e., a provision that the user is obliged to satisfy in order to comply with the Standard; should is used to express a recommendation or that which is advised but not required; and may is used to express an option or that which is permissible within the limits of the Standard.